The largest collection of works by the Swiss surrealist artist HR Giger is in his museum of science fiction and fantastic art in Gruyères.

 - April to October: daily from 10 am to 6 pm

 Admission is CHF12.50 for adults, CHF8.50 for students and CHF4 for children.
+Buy tickets online or at the door.
 Combination tickets with the Château du Gruyères are CHF19.
 The Swiss Museum Pass is valid.

 More Sights in Gruyères